 Sunday, March 16, 2014

-On Wednesday march 12, i participated in a filming by the World Fishing Channel of a local fish-off of two teams consisting of one local angler and one NASCAR driver on each team.
+On Wednesday march 12, i participated in a filming by the World Fishing Network of a local fish-off of two teams consisting of one local angler and one NASCAR driver on each team.
 I fished with Michael McDowell driver of the number 95 can.
 We competed against Lou Mintzer who teamed Blake Coch.
 I rode with Capt.
 Gus in his boat and Lou rode with Capt Craig Price in his boat.
-The program will be aired in the fall and is titled Wheels and reels.
-McDowell and I won the competition for which the prize was our pride.
+The program will be aired in the fall and is titled Wheels and Reels.

 Tuesday, November 26, 2013

 I do take some time off from fishing to get involved in other outdoor activities.
 My regular new York State deer hunting took place last week and I spent a few days with my son John.
 We hunted on his acreage in Sullivan County and saw several nice deer.
 I got this 6 point buck the first day.

 I spent the rest of the week taking photos of all of the other bucks that were in the area including this nice 7 pointer that is waiting for me next year.

 Now I can return to my writing about fishing along with my days of frustration concerning out country's political situation.
 At least when I fish and write I can get something done right.
 That's more than the Government seems to be able to do.